 - Secure equipment in corridors as outlined in the Corridor Policy Focus Sheet.
 A general rule of thumb is to secure any item 4 feet or taller that has a height to (smallest) base dimension ratio of 2.5.

 - Look at shelving units, equipment racks, and file cabinets taller than 4 feet, and distillation units, gas cylinders, and cryogenic dewars.

-- Contact Facilities Services to get an estimate for adding anchors to secure these items to the wall or floor.
+- Contact UW Facilities to get an estimate for adding anchors to secure these items to the wall or floor.